tdtatum2/News-Homepage/README.md

-# Frontend Mentor - Age calculator component solution
+# Frontend Mentor - News Homepage solution

-This is a solution to the [Age calculator component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/age-calculator-app-dF9DFFpj-Q).
+This is a solution to the [News homepage challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/news-homepage-H6SWTa1MFl).

 ## Table of contents